fryagbye/tinderboxwithquarto/README.md

 2. You make notes ( pMFNode) and links.
 3. You choose a direction for drawing like TD or LR.($M_Direction)
 4. Run the stamp ( `Mermaid: Make a Flowchart` ).
-5. Prototypes of container notes **has** a child note change from pMFNodeto pMFContainer automatically by the stamp.
+5. Prototypes of container notes **has** a child note change from pMFNode to pMFContainer automatically by the stamp.
 6. The note (pMFContainer) has the code for mermaid flowchart.

 <br>